19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spellcasting Disciplines/Spellcasting Disciplines.md

 # Disciplines

-A discipline represent alternative ways that a character can wield the forces of magic.
+A discipline is a study of a mental force that a character can use to wield magic.

-A PC can choose a discipline at [New Player Character Creation](../../../Character%20Creation/New%20Player%20Character%20Creation.md).
 A PC can only have one spellcasting discipline at a time.

+PCs that start as spellcasters choose a discipline at [New Player Character Creation](../../../Character%20Creation/New%20Player%20Character%20Creation.md).

 A PC can change their discipline or learn a new discipline over [Downtime](../../../Player%20Characters/Derived%20Statistics/Level.md#Downtime) by visiting a [Temple](../../../Resources%20for%20GMs/Economy/Price%20Subtables/Holy%20Temple.md) or [Arcane Guild](../../../Resources%20for%20GMs/Economy/Price%20Subtables/Arcane%20Guild.md) that follows a different discipline.
 This can only be done when the PC [Levels Up](../../../Player%20Characters/Derived%20Statistics/Level.md#Level%20Up), and they will need to pay for initiation & training (500 coins).